colcek/import-sort-style-delicious-react/README.md

 ## License

-This package is copyright (c) 2019 Delicious Insights, and made available under the MIT license.
+This package is copyright © 2019 Delicious Insights, and made available under the MIT license.